davidgs/DavidgsWeb/README.md

 I have moved off of Wordpress to using a Hugo Static Site generator for my website.
 This is the repository for that effort.

-It is currently offered in 4 languages:
+It is currently offered in 5 languages:
 - English (native)
-- French (translated)
+- French (ML translated)
-- German (translated)
+- German (ML translated)
-- Spanish (translated)
+- Spanish (ML translated)
+- Dutch (ML translated)

 The translations are all done automatically using my own [Translator](https://github.com/davidgs/Translator) project which relies on Google Translate for the translations.